VisionQuest: Writing

-A writers' room opened during the week of May 20, 2024, featuring Chris Monfette, Michael A. Taylor, Cindy Appel, and Matt Okumura alongside Matalas.
-The series is set after the events of WandaVision, and focuses on the various AIs in the MCU, many of whom appear in human form within Vision's mind as part of his attempts to re-connect with his memories.
-This includes the villainous AI Ultron, who Bettany said "has to be kept behind a pretty impressive firewall" inside Vision's mind.
-Bettany added that the other AIs appear because Vision had "been saving and copying and pasting them to keep them alive inside his head".
-Bettany described VisionQuest as exploring intergenerational trauma with fathers and sons, similar to how WandaVision explored grief, as well as about "denial of pain, and denial of your own truth, and coming to terms with who and what you are, and what you could be".
-He also found an important aspect of Vision was that he was "always in a state of flux, [but that] he can change".
-Matalas said each episode of the series feels like a different kind of film, similar to how each episode of WandaVision pays homage to a different era of American sitcoms.
-Winderbaum said Matalas "knows the lore" of the MCU and the series would be rewarding for fans who had followed the franchise for years; Matalas described one scene in the finale as "a Marvel dream".
+The series continues the WandaVision trilogy theme of exploring parenthood, specifically fatherhood.
+Winderbaum said VisionQuest was about three generations—a grandfather, father, and son—and would explore if a man who had an abusive father could be a good father himself.
+Bettany said VisionQuest explores intergenerational trauma with fathers and sons, similar to how WandaVision explores grief, as well as "denial of pain, and denial of your own truth, and coming to terms with who and what you are".
+Matalas said each episode feels like a different kind of film, similar to how each episode of WandaVision pays homage to a different era of American sitcoms.
+Winderbaum said Matalas "knows the lore" of the MCU and the series would be rewarding for fans who had followed the franchise for years.
+Matalas described one scene in the finale as "a Marvel dream".